dustin/dustin.sallings.org/_posts/2010-06-29-memcached-vbuckets.markdown

   <dt>Replica</dt>
   <dd>
-    No client requests are handled for this vbucket, but it an receive replication commands.
+    No client requests are handled for this vbucket, but it can receive replication commands.
   </dd>